Easy-to-read medicine information about the meningococcal vaccine – what it is, when it is given and possible side effects.

 When is meningococcal vaccine given?

-During an outbreak of meningococcal disease, a meningococcal immunisation programme may be started for those in the highest risk groups if a vaccine is available.
+During an outbreak of meningococcal disease, a meningococcal vaccination programme may be started for those in the highest risk groups if a vaccine is available.

 How effective is meningococcal vaccine?